colin-olito/SA-Hermaphrodites-wDemography/README.md

 - Selfing and inbreeding depression estimates were calculated directly from Tables 1 & 2 in *Willis (1993) Heredity 71:145—154*.

 - Data from which selection coefficients for inv6 were calculated were taken directly from data presesented in *Lee et al. (2016) Genetics: 202, 1473–1484*.
+Data files showing our calculations are available on Dryad [here](https://datadryad.org/stash).

 ## Contact & bug reporting